Posidonia Shale

-The Posidonia Shale (Posidonienschiefer, also called Schistes Bitumineux in Luxembourg) geologically known as the Sachrang Formation, is an Early Jurassic (Early to Late Toarcian) geological formation in Germany, northern Switzerland, northwestern Austria, southern Luxembourg and the Netherlands, including exceptionally well-preserved complete skeletons of fossil marine fish and reptiles.
+The Posidonia Shale (Posidonienschiefer, also called Schistes Bitumineux in Luxembourg), is an Early Jurassic (Toarcian) geological formation in Germany, northern Switzerland, northwestern Austria, southern Luxembourg and the Netherlands.

-The Posidonienschiefer, the German translation, takes its name from the ubiquitous fossils of the oyster-related bivalve "Posidonia bronni" (synonym of Bositra buchii and Steinmannia bronni) that characterize the mollusk faunal component of the formation.
-The name Posidonia Shale has been used for more than a century, until revisions in 2016 proposed the Sachrang Formation as new name for the Germanic unit, in a same way Altmühltal Formation is the official name of the Solnhofen Limestone.
-The Posidonia Shales where stablished as a valid vulgar name for this regions lower Toarcian Black Shales.
-The name Posidonienschiefer, while valid, represents another vulgar nomination, as Posidonia is an invalid genus and junior synonym of Bositra.
-The type profile is still located on Dotternhausen.
+Posidonia Shale got its name from the fossils of the oyster-related bivalve "Posidonia bronni" that are commonly found throughout the formation.
+However, this name is technically incorrect, as Posidonia is an invalid genus.
+The name Posidonia Shale has been used for more than a century, until two independent revisions of the Early Jurassic lithostratigraphy in Germany and Switzerland proposed a name change.
+The Posidonia Shale is currently known as the Sachrang Formation in Germany and as the Rietheim Member of the Staffelegg Formation in Switzerland.
+The Posidonia Shales is still considered a valid common name for the lower Toarcian Black Shales in this region.

+Posidonia Shale, which was deposited under strongly reducing conditions during the Toarcian oceanic anoxic event, trapped and exceptionally preserved complete fossils of marine fish and reptiles.

-The formation comprises finely laminated layers of oil shales formed of fine-grained sediments intercalated with bituminous limestones and crops out in a number of locations in southwestern Germany, although most remains are from near the village of Holzmaden and Dotternhausen.
-The European oil shales deposited on a sea floor during the Early Toarcian in the ancient Tethys Ocean are described as being deposited in an anoxic, or oxygen-depleted, deep water environment, although the details of the depositional environment are the subject of debate by researchers of the formation.
+The formation consists of oil shales formed of fine-grained sediments and bituminous limestones in fine, alternating layers.
+It crops out in several locations in southwestern Germany, although most remains are near the village of Holzmaden and Dotternhausen.
+The European oil shales deposited on a sea floor during the Early Toarcian in the ancient Tethys Ocean are described as being deposited in an anoxic deep water environment, although the details of the depositional environment are the subject of debate by researchers.